 A featured speaker at a May 2019 meeting of the Florham Park Rotary, businessman, author and philanthropist Todd Smith was introduced by Greg Bakay.
 Smith's presentation, "Goals are Great Goals with a Plan Even Greater" was an excerpt from his most recent book, First and

-Peter Nicolas delivered the 2019 Scholarship Award to Samantha Montuore (left) and a Community Service Award to Nana Anokye at the Hanover Park High School Senior Awards Program.
+Peter Nicolas delivered the 2019 Scholarship Award to Samantha Montuore (above) and a Community Service Award to Nana Anokye (right) at the Hanover Park High School Senior Awards Program.

 Club Secretary Anthony Persaud welcomed Awardees Debra Xu,

-Samantha Montuore, and Nana Anokye at the start of the Fourth of July Parade in Florham Park parade.
+Samantha Montuore, and Nana Anokye at the start of the 2019 Fourth of July Parade in Florham Park.

 The 50/50 Raffle was handled by Rex Lyon, Simone Germaine, Betty O'Brien (seated) and Parmelie Ulrich (not pictured)